Category Archives: Qualification

 Latch up

-Simply defined, Latch-Up is a functional chip failure associated with excessive current going through the chip, caused by weak circuit design.
+Simply defined, Latch-Up in VLSI is a functional chip failure associated with excessive current going through the chip, caused by weak circuit design.
 In some cases Latch-Up can be a temporary condition that can be resolved by power cycle, but unfortunately it can also cause a fatal chip failure.

 Read More